Towards local testability for quantum coding

-To define a generalized hemicubic code we take the quotient of the cube $Q^n$ by a classical code $\cC$ of parameters $[n,k,d]$ with $d \geq p+2$, thus creating the quotient polytope $Q^n / \cC$ where vertices of the cube are identified when they are indexed by binary $n$-tuples that differ by a codeword of~$\cC$.
+To define a generalized hemicubic code we take the quotient of the cube $Q^n$ by a classical code $\cC$ with parameters $[n, k, d]$ with $d \geq p+2$, thus creating the quotient polytope $Q^n / \cC$ where faces of the cube are identified when they are indexed by $n$-tuples that differ by a codeword of~$\cC$.
 The quantum code is then associated to the polytope in the usual way (qubits correspond to $p$-faces of the quotient.)